 In short, it commits the state to supporting renewable energy use over the next three decades, with a goal to be carbon free by 2050.

-With Governor JB Pritzker on September 15, has caught national attention and praise for its efforts to combat global warming, create clean energy jobs, modernize the power grid, provide greater electrical cost savings for customers, and jumpstart the state’s economy.
+With Governor JB Pritzker signing the bill on September 15th 2021, Illinois has caught national attention and praise as it takes action to combat global warming, create clean energy jobs, modernize the power grid, provide greater electrical cost savings for customers, and jumpstart the state’s economy.

 - the decarbonization of coal and natural gas plants

 - greater access to education and training for clean energy job seekers

 - the payment of prevailing wages for many types of renewable energy projects

 - the extension of financial aid to promote electric vehicle adoption and fortify nuclear power plant operations

 - the construction of new distributed generation systems

 For businesses in Illinois, it is the last point above that provides a critical benefit.

 The state’s “Path to 100” relies on local businesses investing in onsite distributed generation (solar) systems.
 The state is using financial incentives to motivate businesses to adopt solar, as clean energy produced by these systems can contribute to the state’s clean energy metrics.